TracyGJG/transducer_lens/ReadMe.md

 #### The Process

 The general process involves combining the information from all four data sets to distil a list of completed print jobs with all associated costs.
-The processed array can then be reduced to a summary report with one entry for each cutomer.
+The processed array can then be reduced to a summary report with one entry for each customer.

 In addition, we want to be made aware of print jobs for which the customer is either not specificed or cannot be determined.